Tax planning tool

 What is a sales tax cap on boats?

 Several states cap the maximum sales tax amount charged on boat purchases.
 For example, some states limit the tax to a specific dollar amount regardless of the purchase price.
-This can result in significant savings on expensive vessels.
-The calculator automatically applies the cap when applicable and shows how much you save compared to the uncapped amount.
+The calculator applies the state-level cap when one is present in the dataset and shows the difference compared with uncapped math.

 Which states have no sales tax on boats?